 - Requires an implantable device

 - Access port can leak and require surgery or replacement of the band

 Improvements in Health

 Many obesity-related health problems improve or even disappear after adjustable gastric banding surgery.
-The most common are high blood pressure, asthma, sleep apnea and diabetes.
+The most common are:

-After adjustable gastric banding surgery, people typically stay in the hospital overnight and return to normal activity within one to two weeks.
+After adjustable gastric banding surgery, you can expect to stay in the hospital overnight and return to normal activities within one to two weeks.

 Weight Loss Results After Adjustable Gastric Banding Surgery